Saroj Khan: Awards and recognitions

-Saroj Khan was the recipient of the most National Film Awards for Best Choreography with three wins.
+Khan was the recipient of the most National Film Awards for Best Choreography with three wins.

-Filmfare Best Choreography Award

-Saroj Khan was the first recipient of the filmfare Best Choreography Award.
-Filmfare instituted this award after watching the excellent choreography and audience response to Khan's song "Ek Do Teen" from Tezaab.
-Saroj Khan went on to have a hat-trick at the Filmfare awards winning consistently for 3 years from 1989 to 1991.
-She also held the record for winning the most Filmfare Best Choreographer Awards, winning 8.
+Khan was the first recipient of the Filmfare Award for Best Choreography.
+Filmfare instituted this award after watching the excellent choreography and audience response in Khan's song "Ek Do Teen" from Tezaab.
+Khan went on to have a hattrick at the Filmfare Awards winning consistently for 3 years from 1989 to 1991.
+She also held the record for winning the most Filmfare Awards for Best Choreography, winning 8.